gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 ### !explanation-correct:
-Even if you understand the concepts, teaching others helps you to improve your understanding!
+Teaching is a great way to improve your understanding, even if you already know the concepts!
 ### !end-explanation
 ### !explanation: It is taxing on the team members that already understand
-Don’t forget all the resources you can use to help--books, articles, peers, and/or courses.
-Additionally, even if you understand the concepts, teaching others helps you to improve your understanding!
+Don't forget - there are many resources available that you can use to help you increase your knowledge base, including books, articles, courses, and your peers.
+Even if you already understand the concepts, **teaching others helps you improve your understanding.**
 ### !end-explanation

 <!-- other optional sections -->